 My gold-star embrace the suck in success has been earned one set of ugly tears at a time.

 I was standing at attention and being scolded for not responding to the radio while on watch.
-Watch consisted of wandering the ship checking pump-rooms for flooding.
-My face became engulfed with flames of embarrassment as the officer in-charge doused began to lay the charges.
+Watch consisted of wandering the ship checking pumprooms for flooding.
+My face became engulfed with flames of embarrassment as the officer in-charge doused the charges.

 The watch supervisors were minutes away from calling a ship-wide, 5,000 sailor search.
 They had been calling on the radio for a while and my lack of response caused increasing concern that I was hurt or dead somewhere in a pump room.

-My excuse for radio silence was that I was in a pump room that had no service.
+My excuse for radio silence was that I was in a pump room with no service.
 The reality was that I was in my shop watching a submarine movie.
-My shop was well insulated and blocked radio signals.
+The shop was well insulated and blocked radio signals.

-Of the many Navy memories that cascade through my thoughts, this is painful to the point of modern-day embarrassment even though the event happened decades ago.
+Of the many Navy memories that cascade through my memories, this is painful to the point of modern-day embarrassment even though it happened decades ago.

 Embarrassment takes a long time to tarnish.

-As I tried to find an example of grit, this uncomfortable memory came bubbling to the surface.
+As I tried to find an example of grit, this uncomfortable memory came gurgling to the surface.

 Gundecking is low on the scale of offenses compared to other unwise decisions of drugs, drunk driving, and absence without leave (AWOL) that seemed to roll through fellow shipmates.
-But, as a Type-A, prideful human it was one of my lowest moments.
+But, as a Type-A, prideful human, it was a low moment.